gagolews/stringi/devel/sphinx/install.rst

    install.packages("stringi", configure.vars="ICUDT_DIR=<icudt_dir>")

-Moreover, if you have **absolutely no internet access** on the machines you try to install stringi on, try fetching the latest development version of the package, as it is shipped with the ``ICU`` data archives.
+Moreover, if you have **no internet access** on the machines you try to install stringi on, try fetching the latest development version of the package, as it is shipped with the ``ICU`` data archives.
 You can build a distributable source package that includes all the required ICU data files (for off-line use) by omitting some relevant lines in the ``.Rbuildignore`` file.
-The following command sequence should do the trick:
+The following command sequence should do the
+trick:

 ::